What Is Clean Code? A Guide to Principles and Best Practices

 def format_output(data):

 The improved code separates the tasks into distinct functions.
 This results in more readable, maintainable, and testable code.
-Also, If a change needs to be made, it will be easier to identify and modify the specific function responsible for the desired functionality.
+Additionally, if a change needs to be made, it will be easier to identify and modify the specific function responsible for the desired functionality.

 5. Follow the DRY (Don't Repeat Yourself) Principle and Avoid Duplicating Code or Logic

 Avoid writing the same code more than once.
 Instead, reuse your code using functions, classes, modules, libraries, or other abstractions.
 This makes your code more efficient, consistent, and maintainable.
-It also reduces the risk of errors and bugs as you only need to modify your code in one place if you need to change or update it.
+It also reduces the risk of errors and bugs, as you only need to modify your code in one place when you update it.

 Example: